Brandon Lowe Player Props: Rays vs. Astros

 Astros Pitching Rankings

-- The 9.9 strikeouts per nine innings compiled by the Astros pitching staff ranks second in MLB.
+- The 9.8 strikeouts per nine innings put together by the Astros pitching staff ranks third in the league.

-- The Astros' 3.45 team ERA ranks fifth across all MLB pitching staffs.
+- The Astros have the fourth-ranked team ERA among all MLB pitching staffs (3.30).

-- The Astros rank 11th in baseball in home runs given up (23 total, one per game).
+- Astros pitchers combine to surrender 23 home runs (one per game), the eighth-fewest in the league.

-- The Astros are sending Garcia (1-2) to the mound to make his fifth start of the season.
-He is 1-2 with a 5.14 ERA and 24 strikeouts through 21 2/3 innings pitched.
+- Brown makes the start for the Astros, his fifth of the season.
+He is 2-0 with a 3.09 ERA and 24 strikeouts through 23 1/3 innings pitched.

-- His last appearance was on Thursday against the Toronto Blue Jays, when the right-hander threw seven scoreless innings while giving up two hits.
+- The righty's last time out came on Friday against the Atlanta Braves, when he tossed 4 2/3 innings, surrendering four earned runs while allowing seven hits.

-- In four games this season, the 26-year-old has put up an ERA of 5.14, with 10.3 strikeouts per nine innings.
-Opponents are batting .259 against him.
+- In four games this season, the 24-year-old has a 3.09 ERA and 9.3 strikeouts per nine innings, while allowing a batting average of .233 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.